Mcamin/termin-bot/Readme.md

 ### 2. Clone the Repository

-First, clone the repository to your local machine using the following command: p
+First, clone the repository to your local machine using the following command:
 ```bash
 git clone https://github.com/Mcamin/termin-bot
 cd termin-bot
 ```

-Replace `<repository_url>` with the URL of your Git repository and `<repository_directory>` with the desired folder name.

 ### 3. Create a Virtual Environment

-It's a good practice to create a virtual environment to isolate your project's dependencies.
 To create a virtual environment, use the following commands:

 ```bash
 # On Windows